Topics Map > SCS Computing > Software

 When you log in to a computer, the program that is started for you is called the shell.
 It is the program you interact with that is interpreting all the commands you are typing in.
 We can use shell commands to find out where we are in the filesystem, to print out directory contents, and to move between directories.
 When the shell is ready to take input from you, it will have printed a prompt at the beginning of the line.
 The prompt may contain your username, the machine you are on, the directory you are in, or a whole assortment of other information.
 The default prompts will vary from system to system, and are configurable.

-For the purposes of this document, we will use a dollar-sign ($) to denote the prompt, and to signify that the line is a command that you can type in.
-Please note that you will not actually type the dollar-sign ($).
 The first command to try is to find out where we are.
 Use pwd (print working directory) to display the absolute path for the current working directory:

 $ pwd